ryanmcdowell/dataflow-bigquery-dynamic-destinations/README.md

 # Dataflow BigQuery Dynamic Destinations

-Occasionally you may have data being ingested into a single topic which requires dynamically routing to an output table in BigQuery.
+Occasionally you may have data of different domains being ingested into a single topic which requires dynamically routing to the proper output table in BigQuery.
 One way to accomplish this is to use a message attribute on the header of the Pub/Sub message to indicate the table which the message should be routed to.
 The routing of the messages to the correct table can be accomplished in a single pipeline by using the `BigQueryIO` transform's dynamic destination capabilities.
 In this pipeline, a `SerializableFunction` is used to extract the table attribute from the Pub/Sub message and then subsequently route to the proper table destination.

 ## Pipeline